 Bartonella sp are gram-negative bacteria previously classified as Rickettsiae.
-They cause several uncommon diseases: cat-scratch disease, an acute febrile anemia, a chronic cutaneous eruption, and disseminated disease in immunocompromised hosts (see Table 1: Gram-Negative Bacilli: Some Bartonella Infections).
+They cause several uncommon diseases: cat-scratch disease, an acute febrile anemia, a chronic cutaneous eruption, and disseminated disease in immunocompromised hosts (see see Some Infections).

 Cat-scratch disease is infection caused by Bartonella henselae.
 Symptoms are a local papule and regional lymphadenitis.
 Diagnosis is clinical and confirmed by biopsy.
 Treatment is with local heat application and analgesics.